Companion plugin — minimal example

 [4]:

-companion = CaptureCompanion(viewer)
+companion = CaptureCompanion()

 <CaptureCompanion ns='capture' menu=attached actions=[capture.record]>